Blog > 4 Strategies for Leaders to Improve Mental Health at Work

 Did you enjoy this post?
 Share it with your network to spread these insider tips!
 Click a social icon and tag us @ArootahCoach

-Mental Health Awareness Month serves as an ideal time to acknowledge and address the detrimental effects of mental health challenges in the workplace.
+With World Mental Health Day approaching, it’s an ideal time to acknowledge and address the detrimental effects of mental health challenges in the workplace.
 Organizational leaders must foster a culture that recognizes the mental health struggles of their team members and seeks to mitigate them.

-Wondering how to begin?
-Executive coaching emerges as a vital tool in the implementation of mental health initiatives.
-Here are four highly endorsed strategies from Arootah’s experts to guide you on this journey.
+Wondering where to begin?
+Executive coaching emerges as a vital tool in implementing mental health initiatives.
+Here are four highly endorsed strategies from Arootah experts to guide you on this journey.

 Strategy 1: Cultivate an Open Dialogue About Mental Health